stutichugh/stutichugh.github.io/_pages/contact.md

 If you have any comments/questions about any of the blog posts or have suggestions on how to improve this site or just want to say hi, feel free to get in touch with me.

-The best way to reach me is via email at stutichugh113@gmail.com.
+The best way to reach me is via email at stutichugh113@gmail.com

+you can also check my [youtube channel](https://www.youtube.com/@stutiphanies) to follow along on my other creative endeavours/journey